GirishIITM/SynergySphere_336/docs/TASK.md

 - [ ] Write integration tests for new API endpoints

 ### 📚 Documentation Tasks
-- [ ] Update README.md with new features documentation
+- [x] Update README.md with new features documentation ✅
 - [ ] Create user guide for finance management
 - [ ] Create user guide for analytics features
 - [ ] Document API endpoints for new services